-There are no recorded pipelines or cables in the vicinity of the licence areas.
+There are no recorded pipelines or cables in the vicinity of PL023 and PL024.
 Mobile phone reception is now available at the Falklands, and satellite communication systems will be used onboard support vessels and the drill rig.

 7.3.4.
 Military